Biranavan-Sritharan/Maze-Solver/README.md

 # Maze-Solver
 Creating a programs that is able to traverse a maze from a start point and reach an end point.
 New features are being added to my maze-solvers to get past certain situations.
+Additions and features were added with each new maze-solver, so I started off with maze-solver 1 and each proceeding maze-solver has a new features added.

 The maze can also be changed really easily if needed to by changing numbers in the array:
 ## KEY: